isabella232/Deploy-Scripts/Labtech/advanced/ReadMe.md

 The OpenDNS Roaming Client can be deployed using RMM tools, such as LabTech, by applying the <a href="https://support.opendns.com/entries/55881150-Roaming-Client-Deployment-Parameters-for-mass-deployment-MSP-">correct parameters</a> as part of the install string.

-Our <a href="https://github.com/opendns/Deploy-Scripts/tree/master/Labtech">basic script</a> prompts for the values to be used when deploying the Roaming Client.
-The script outlined in this readme is more advanced and provides a more robust integration where you can automate deployment of the Roaming Client to managed workstations.
+The script outlined in this readme is more advanced than our <a href="https://github.com/opendns/Deploy-Scripts/tree/master/Labtech">basic script</a> and provides a more robust integration where you can automate deployment of the Roaming Client to managed workstations.

-From feedback we’ve received from our partners, and our continued efforts to make our products easier to deploy, we have developed a LabTech script that allows full automation of the process.
-The script outlined in this document can be made part of your onboarding package, or part of scripts that run at regular intervals to maintain your customers.
-The idea behind this script is for a “set and forget” deployment method that becomes a part of your workflow and allows you to just use your RMM to confirm that the Roaming Client is deployed to all workstations within your customers’ networks.

 <div>
 <table style="align:center"><colgroup><col width="624" /></colgroup>